 Betty was an active member of St. Paul’s Lutheran Church in Hartley, IA, Arts on Grand Writers Group in Spencer, IA, and The Hartley Historical Society.
 She enhanced her community with involvement in the rehabilitation of the Patch-Eeten House Historical Museum and a leading role in the Pleasant View Cemetery Chapel restoration committee.
 She treasured her children and grandchildren as well as other members of her extended family.

 Betty passed away peacefully at home surrounded by family and friends on May 10, 2020.
 She will be remembered for sharing stories from past moments and events, her passion for life and unwavering religious faith, which offered continuous inspiration for all who came in touch with her.

 Preceding her in death were her parents; three sisters: Amy Hembd, Esther (Hembd) Todd, and Marjorie (Hembd) Brockshus; three brothers: Robert, Arnold, and Gordon Hembd; daughter, Teri Gruenig; and grandson, Zachary Fredericks.

-In keeping with Corona Virus guidelines, a private family graveside service will take place on Thursday, May 14, 2020 at Pleasant View Cemetery near Hartley, IA.
+A private family graveside service took place on Thursday, May 14, 2020 at Pleasant View Cemetery near Hartley, IA.